-If you remain dissatisfied following our response to your complaint then you can either:
+If you remain dissatisfied following our response to your complaint, you can either:

 When submitting a complaint, please provide sufficient information to enable LPPA to identify:

-- Acknowledge receipt of your complaint within 5 working days.
+- Acknowledge receipt of your complaint within five working days

-- Keep you informed of progress in resolving your complaint.
+- Keep you informed on progress in resolving your complaint

-- Resolve your complaint within 8 weeks or provide you with a detailed update at that point.
+- Resolve your complaint within eight weeks or provide you with a detailed update at that point

 LPPA will also: